Jaguar Nickel Sulphide Project

 The Jaguar Nickel Sulphide Project is located in the western portion of the world-class Carajás Mineral Province of Brazil, and was acquired from global mining giant, Vale S.A., in April 2020.
 The Jaguar Project includes multiple nickel sulphide deposits and exploration targets within a 30km2 land package.

-Since completing the project acquisition, Centaurus has defined a globally significant Mineral Resource Estimate (MRE) totalling 58.9Mt grading 0.96% Ni for 562,600t of contained nickel.
+Since completing the project acquisition, Centaurus has defined a globally significant Mineral Resource Estimate (MRE) totalling 80.6Mt grading 0.91% Ni for 730,700t of contained nickel.

-Importantly, more than 80% of the contained nickel is located within 200m of surface, with positive implications for future open pit mining.
+Importantly, more than 500,000 tonnes of the contained nickel is located within 200m of surface, representing +70% of the total contained metal.

-Centaurus is also evaluating a Value-Add development scenario for Jaguar, which contemplates processing the nickel concentrate using a hydrometallurgical process (POx) to produce battery-grade nickel sulphate for the growing electrification supply chain.
+Centaurus completed a positive independent Base Case Scoping Study for the Jaguar Project development in March 2021 (based on conventional mining and processing to produce nickel concentrate), and completed a Value-Add Scoping Study in May 2021, which contemplated processing the nickel concentrate using a hydrometallurgical process (POx) to produce battery-grade nickel sulphate for the growing electrification supply chain.